 search -> refine search -> toggle to images -> list possible solutions

 “How long does this research phase take?”
 Mr. Grow asked.

 “With fourth graders, not long at all.
 You’ll be surprised how quickly they can move through these steps.
 Seriously, some groups will only spend a few minutes – especially if they’re searching images.
 On the flip side, some may take quite a while.”

 Mr. Grow scratched his head.
-“So they’re researching to generate a list of possible solutions?”
+“So they’re researching to generate and choose solutions from a list of possibilities?”

 “And the same is true for brainstorming.
 At this point, we want them generating solutions – lots of them.
 With that said, they need some guidance.
 Generally, I have students work in their science lab groups.
 But before we start, I go over these rules.”
 She pulled out a list and handed it to Mr. Grow.

 - Don’t judge.
 It’s too early to get rid of anything.
 Remember, crazy ideas may lead to the best solution.